deanneiwert/lot-manager/README.md

 1. Login as admin or sales agent
 2. Logoff
 3. Register as sales agent
+4. Admin functions
-4. View all registered users (admin login only)
+    a.
+View all registered users
-5. View all communities (admin login only)
+    b.
+View all communities
+    c.
+View all lots for a community
+    d.
+View the lot status options for each builder
+    e.
+Change the order of the lot status options

 Implemented with Vue, Vue-Router, Axios, Vuex, Php, Laravel (with Eloquent), Element-UI, SASS